tobiasjj/unzipping_simulation/README.md

-# Stepfinder
+# Unzipping Simulation
-A Python program to simulate unzipping of DNA double strands.
+A Python package to simulate unzipping of DNA double strands.

 # Cite as follows:
 Jachowski, T.J.
 (2019).
-Unzipping simulation: simulate the unzipping of DNA double strands.
+Unzipping Simulation: A Python package to simulate the unzipping of DNA double strands.
 GitHub repository: https://github.com/tobiasjj/unzipping_simulation